girishsahu008/mcpshellserver/README.md

 #### 1. executeSSHCommand

-Execute Linux commands on remote servers via SSH.
+Execute Linux commands on remote servers via SSH with support for both password and PEM key authentication.

 **Parameters:**
 - `serverName` (string, required): Name of the server (as defined in servers.json)